dwkim78/ASTRiDE/README.md

 ### Accessible Information Inside the Streak Instance

-The streak instance - after calling "detect()" function - contains many information such as:
+The Streak instance - after calling "detect()" function - contains many information such as:

 | Variable | Description |
 |----:|:------------|